gjmolter/pix-charge/README.md

 ## QRCode 🤳

 This lib was created with the goal of being as small and simple as possible, therefore, it only creates the BR Code.
 If you need to transform it into a QR Code, there are many ways to do it.
-I recomend using the `qrcode` lib.
+I recommend using the `qrcode` lib.
 Here is an example:

 First, install the `qrcode` lib: